-- Prime Lock Plus and Block Out (exterior—see below).
+- Benjamin Moore’s best blocker: (interior) and Block Out (exterior—see below).
 We have never had any tree sap, or tannin or any water stain or tree knot stain bleed through this top-notch primer.
 These stains can take a long time to bleed up into the top coats which makes us look bad.

-- Aqua Lock Plus.
-This and the two just above are all Ben Moore’s best and it’s almost all we use: our time is money.
+- When you don’t want to mess with oil-based blockers, go with This and the two just above are all Ben Moore’s best and it’s almost all we use: our time is money.
 We don’t get ‘call-backs’.

-- BIN, a shellac-based primer with white pigment.
+- The ultimate nuclear-option in is the very best stain blocking primer is, with white pigment.
 Nasty, but very effective.
 Cleans up with rubbing alcohol, and comes in a spray (discussed below).
 It is the #1 stain blocking primer on the market.